AliceO2Group/AliceO2/doc/DoxygenInstructions.md

 The references between the Doxygen pages and subpages are achieved using a Doxygen `page` and `subpage` keywords.
 All `README.md` files must contain the Doxygen `page` tag on the top, and if the module contains other documentation pages (usually in its sub-directories), it must be linked using the Doxygen `subpage` tag.

+*When adding a new documentation page you must always add a `\subpage` declaration in an upper category page otherwise your page will pollute the "global" references in the left tab menu.*

 #### An example of a `README` file in the O2 directories at the top level.

     \page refModulename Module 'Modulename'